smatting/daml/compiler/hie-core/README.md

 ### Using with nix

-These instructions apply if you use nixpkgs to provision a development for you as described in the [nixpkgs manual](https://nixos.org/nixpkgs/manual/#how-to-create-nix-builds-for-your-own-private-haskell-packages).
+These instructions apply if you use nixpkgs to provision a development as described in the [nixpkgs manual](https://nixos.org/nixpkgs/manual/#how-to-create-nix-builds-for-your-own-private-haskell-packages).
 For more a more in-depth tutorial see [Nix and Haskell in production](https://github.com/Gabriel439/haskell-nix).

 Prerequisites:

 * You have built `hie-core`
-* Your project has a `shell.nix` that defines your development environment.
-The GHC version in this environment must match the GHC version you used to build `hie-core` exactly.
+* Your project has a `shell.nix` that in which you can use `cabal` to build your project.
+The GHC version in this environment must match the GHC version you've used to build `hie-core` exactly.

-Created a wraper script `hie-core-wrapper.sh`:
+Create a wrapper script `hie-core-wrapper.sh`:

 ```sh
 #!/bin/sh
 nix-shell --run "/path/to/your/hie-core $@"
 ```

-and use that in the LSP configuration of your editor.
+and use the command `/path/to/your/hie-core-wrapper.sh --lsp` in the LSP configuration of your editor.